What You Should Know About Your Medicare Card

-Your Medicare card will include your name, type of coverage, when your coverage begins, and your Medicare claim number.
+Your Medicare card includes your name, type of Medicare coverage you have, when your coverage begins, and your Medicare claim number.

 If you were not automatically enrolled, your Medicare card will arrive within 30 days after you manually enroll.

 If both you and your spouse receive Medicare benefits, your spouse will receive his or her own Medicare card.
-Remember, you and your spouse will have different Medicare claim numbers, so be careful not to mix them up.
+Remember, you and your spouse will have different Medicare claim numbers, so be careful not to mix the cards up.

-When you manually apply for Medicare coverage or make other updates (for example, you were only automatically enrolled in Medicare Part A, but you want to add Medicare Part B), you will receive a Medicare card replacement to include your changes.
+When you manually apply for Medicare coverage or make other updates (for example, if you were only automatically enrolled in Medicare Part A, but would like to add Medicare Part B), you will receive a replacement Medicare card that includes your changes.
 Your new Medicare card will arrive within 30 days.
-It will be mailed to the last address that Social Security has on file, so be sure to keep your address with the Social Security Administration up to date.
+It will be mailed to the last address that the Social Security Administration has on file, so be sure to keep your address with Social Security up to date.

-Replacing a lost, stolen or damaged Medicare Card
+How to replace a lost, stolen, or damaged Medicare card

-If you lost your red, white and blue Medicare card, or if it was damaged, you can order a replacement at www.socialsecurity.gov.
 Report stolen Medicare cards immediately.
+If you lost your red, white, and blue Medicare card, or if it was damaged, you can order a replacement at www.socialsecurity.gov.

-Be ready to provide information to help identify you, such as:
+Be ready to provide information that can help identify you, such as:

 - The name as it appears on your Social Security card